Do you want to sue someone in Minnesota without an attorney? Here are a few considerations to help you get started.

 Which County Court Should I File the Case in?

 Venue relates to which county you should file your case in.
 In general, you are safe if you file your case in the county where the defendant is located.
-If you are suing regarding real estate, such as a lease between a landlord and tenant, you need to file your case in a county where the property is located.
+If you are suing regarding real estate, such as a lease between a landlord and tenant, you need to file your case in the county where the property is located.
 Despite these general rules, there are some exceptions.
 Sometimes the court clerk can help you pick the right county.
 If you hire a litigation attorney, the attorney will know in which county your case should be filed.

 Summons and Complaint